CaiJingLong/make-py-requirements/README.md

 # Auto make requirements

-This repo is used to automatically make requirements for python packages.
+This repo is used [github actions](https://docs.github.com/en/actions) to automatically make requirements for python packages.

+The workflow will be triggered by a [workflow_dispatch](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_dispatch) event.

+python script is used to make requirements, it uses [pipgrip](https://github.com/ddelange/pipgrip) to get the dependencies.

 ## Usage